 11. Elephant Chat

 Do you have trouble starting difficult conversations with your partner?
 Maybe a stuffed elephant would help.
-When you want to talk you just reveal the elephant in the room by exposing the little stuffed animal.
+When you want to talk, you just reveal the elephant in the room by exposing the little stuffed animal.
 Then your partner will know that an uncomfortable discussion is inevitable.
 If they don’t escape through a window, they can acknowledge the elephant and you can take turns passing the stuffed animal back and forth, each sharing what is on your mind.
 What could be more grown-up than that?
 And you get all this for just $60.
-Yes, it’s the most expensive $2 stuffed animal you’ve ever bought, but isn’t your relationship worth it?
+Or you could have anyway.
+Sadly, Elephant Chat is no longer in business and its creators are no longer together.

 13. Kook’n Kap